 Many people choose to work as medical assistants while they attend training programs or degree programs for other medical careers, like paramedics, nurses, and doctors.
 Even if you want to remain a medical assistant, you can keep up with the ever-changing medical world by taking courses in your field.

-Fifty-seven percent of medical assistants work in doctor's offices, reports the US Bureau of Labor Statistics (BLS), but they can work in any medical setting, like hospitals, urgent care clinics, nursing homes, outpatient care centers, and chiropractic offices [1].
+Fifty-six percent of medical assistants work in doctor's offices, reports the US Bureau of Labor Statistics (BLS), but you may work in any medical setting, such as hospitals, urgent care clinics, nursing homes, outpatient care centers, and chiropractic offices [1].

-Your schedule will depend largely on where you work.
+Your schedule largely depends on where you work.
 For example, doctor's offices are typically open during regular business hours, so you'll have nights and weekends off.
-But, if you work in a hospital or urgent care clinic, then you may work anytime, including overnight shifts, weekends, and holidays.
+If you work in a hospital or urgent care clinic, then you may work anytime, including overnight shifts, weekends, and holidays.

 Editorial Team